Leftist holds commanding lead in Honduran presidential vote

 The National Party also quickly declared victory for its candidate, Tegucigalpa Mayor Nasry Asfura, but the early returns were not promising.

 By early Monday, Castro’s wide early lead was holding up.
-With 45% of the polling station tallies in, Castro had 53% of the votes and Asfura 33%, according to the National Electoral Council preliminary count.
+With 51% of the polling station tallies in, Castro had 53% of the votes and Asfura 33%, according to the National Electoral Council preliminary count.
+With more than 1.8 million votes counted, Castro held a margin of more than 350,000 votes.
 The council said turnout was more than 68%.

-Thousands of people packed the capital’s Morazan Boulevard blowing car horns, waving the Libre party’s red flags and setting off fireworks.
-After midnight, the street continued to fill with Castro’s celebrating supporters.
+The National Electoral Council stopped updating the preliminary results just before 7 a.m.
+As the morning wore on, concern grew that there was a problem.

 People are also reading…